MicrosoftDocs/dynamics365smb-docs-pr.en-nz/business-central/LocalFunctionality/NewZealand/how-to-print-balance-sheet-reports.md

 ---
 title: How to Print Balance Sheet Reports
-description: "Describes how to view the company’s balance sheet in a report."
+description: Describes how to view the company’s balance sheet in a report.
 services: project-madeira
-documentationcenter:
+documentationcenter: ''
 author: bholtorf
 ms.service: dynamics365-business-central
 ms.topic: article
 ms.devlang: na
 ms.tgt_pltfrm: na
 ms.workload: na
-ms.search.keywords:
+ms.search.keywords: ''
 ms.date: 10/01/2018
 ms.author: bholtorf
+ms.openlocfilehash: badd53aa26e32c5029c37954e67f69239e33ffc6
+ms.sourcegitcommit: 1bcfaa99ea302e6b84b8361ca02730b135557fc1
 ms.translationtype: HT
-ms.sourcegitcommit: 33b900f1ac9e295921e7f3d6ea72cc93939d8a1b
-ms.openlocfilehash: badd53aa26e32c5029c37954e67f69239e33ffc6
-ms.contentlocale: en-nz
+ms.contentlocale: en-NZ
-ms.lasthandoff: 11/26/2018
+ms.lasthandoff: 03/08/2019
+ms.locfileid: "827049"
 ---
 # <a name="print-balance-sheet-reports"></a>Print Balance Sheet Reports
 You can use the **Balance Sheet** report to view the company’s balance sheet.
 This is a legal report that is required for auditing accounts.
 You can use this report to view assets and liabilities.